-See Generating Career Ideas at www.careers.ox.ac.uk/generating-career-ideas to learn more about using Career Weaver and a variety of additional tools and ideas you can use, including:
+See Generating Career Ideas at www.careers.ox.ac. uk/generating-career-ideas to learn more about using Career Weaver and a variety of additional tools and ideas you can use, including:

-- Psychometric tools based on short questionnaires, including Prospects Career Planner - Reference books at the Careers Service, including Build Your Own Rainbow, Where Am I Going And Can I Have A Map?, and What Color Is Your Parachute? - Book an appointment with a careers adviser to discuss any questions you have and for advice on how to interpret and apply the insights gained.
+- Psychometric tools based on short questionnaires, including Prospects Career Planner - Suggestions for other tools to look deeper (for example, CareerRadar; Strengths Profile) and books like Build Your Own Rainbow and The Squiggly Career which offer ideas and resources. - Book an appointment with a careers adviser to discuss any questions you have and for advice on how to interpret and apply the insights gained.